circonus-labs/libmtev/docs-md/config/logging.md

 of this documentation relaated to logging.
 The "debug" log_stream is disabled by default.

-Logs are heirarchical in nomenclature as a convenience.
+Logs are hierarchical in nomenclature as a convenience.
 If, in your code, you request a log named "error/foo" and no such log exists in the configuration, a new untyped log will be created and its outlet will be set to "error".
 This is recursive, so "debug/myapp/facility1" will (unless configured otherwise) outlet to "debug/myapp" which will outlet to "debug."
-This makes it very simple to semantically separate logs into new error and debugging facilities without worrying about them being lost, while providing the flexibility to configure where this things go if other outcomes are desired.
+This makes it very simple to semantically separate logs into new error and debugging facilities without worrying about them being lost, while providing the flexibility to configure where things go if other outcomes are desired.

-All logging configuration exists within the toplevel XML node `<logs>`.
+All logging configuration exists within the top-level XML node `<logs>`.
 Individual log_streams are declared using `<log>` stanzas and outlets are declared using `<outlet>` stanzas.
 A log_stream uses all `<outlet>` stanzas that are its direct child or direct child of any ancestor node.